 Jller is a collaboration between Prokop Bartoníček and Benjamin Maus.
 (Ignorance exhibition at Ex Post)

 Jller is part of an ongoing research project in the fields of industrial automation and historical geology.
-It is an apparatus, that sorts pebbles from a specific river by their geologic age.
+It is an apparatus that sorts pebbles from a specific river by their geologic age.
 The stones were taken from the stream bed of the German river Jller, shortly before it merges with the Danube, close to the city of Ulm.
 The machine and its performance is the first manifestation of this research.

 A set of pebbles from the Jller are placed on the 2×4 meter platform of the machine, which automatically analyzes the stones in order to then sort them.
 The sorting process happens in two steps: Intermediate, pre-sorted patterns are formed first, to make space for the final, ordered alignment of stones, defined by type and age.
 Starting from an arbitrary set of stones, this process renders the inherent history of the river visible.

-The machine works with a computer vision system that processes the images of the stones and maps each of its location on the platform throughout the ordering process.
-The information extracted from each stone are dominant color, color composition, and histograms of structural features such as lines, layers, patterns, grain, and surface texture.
+The machine works with a computer vision system that processes the images of the stones and maps each of its locations on the platform throughout the ordering process.
+The information extracted from each stone is the dominant color, color composition, and histograms of structural features such as lines, layers, patterns, grain, and surface texture.
 This data is used to assign the stones into predefined categories.
-Those categories represent the range of stones that can be found in the specific river and correspond directly to the age of the stone.
+Those categories represent the range of stones that can be found in a specific river and correspond directly to the age of the stone.
 They are the result of a classification system that is trained by sets of manually selected and labeled stones.
 Because there are only a limited number of stone types that can be found in a specific river, this system proves to be very accurate.